Sunday Dinner Chicken:

 One option for putting on our tables chicken worth eating is simply to cull our flocks as needed.
 There are many advantages to this approach: If we are hatching our own stock or buying in straight-run chicks, such culling is something we have to do anyway.
 And eating “current account” chicken as we do successive culling throughout the flock year reduces the need for packaging (and production of plastic waste) and increasingly energy-expensive storage of dressed poultry in the freezer.
 Such a strategy opens up culinary experiences not available to those dependent on one-size-fits-all chicken from the supermarket.
 These varying taste adventures have everything to do with the age at which the culled bird is prepared for the table: really young chickens that dress out at almost the size of quail (the French call them poussin), incredibly tender and delicate in flavor; fryer/broiler size (what I call “spring chicken,” twelve to fourteen weeks old for traditional farm breeds) for sautéeing, broiling, or grilling; birds approaching maturity, four to ten months old, for braised dishes such as coq au vin; and old stew birds for incomparable broth.

 But there are many flock owners who do choose to raise freezer-filling batches of “meat chickens.”
 For too long, the bird of choice for the backyarder has been the same as for the poultry giants: the Cornish Cross, an astoundingly fast-growing hybrid that has been the foundation of the broiler industry for several decades now.
 These birds can reach a dressed carcass weight of almost four pounds in as little as six weeks.
 But we never get something for nothing, do we?
 The development of the Cornish Cross has pushed muscle tissue growth to extremes, at the expense of balanced growth of all other systems—resulting in failed tendons and crippled legs, compromised immune systems, heart failure, and other problems.
-One would think the industry would seek a sturdier bird with a more natural growth curve, but their choice instead is to force still faster growth with antibiotics and even arsenic (that’s not a misprint).
+One would think the industry would seek a sturdier bird with a more natural growth curve, but their choice instead is to force still faster growth by feeding antibiotics and even arsenic (that’s not a misprint).
 Indeed, preventing catastrophic collapse of 55,000-broiler flocks in filthy, high-stress conditions requires feeding antibiotics from day one to slaughter.
 Perhaps I’d be more inclined to excuse such abuse of one of God’s noble creatures if the result were the best-tasting chicken in the world; but everybody I know who compares them with more traditional chickens—even folks who raise them for a living—admit that the Cornish Cross is “flavor challenged” at the very best.

 There are many backyard “flocksters”—and small producers for broiler markets—who find they can successfully grow the Cornish Cross without growth hormones and antibiotic feeds.
 I did so many times myself, in the early years of my backyard flock, typically with few losses.
 The key to success, however, is to substitute more intensive management input for the pharmacological voodoo of the industry.
 I found the limits of my own willingess to coddle such a compromised bird one year when a sharp, unseasonal temperature spike resulted in the loss of twenty-two Cornish Cross broilers, right at slaughter weight, in a matter of a couple of hours before I discovered their distress.
 They had sat on their butts in the shade of their pasture shelter, panting desperately, and died—rather than walk six feet for a drink of water outside the shelter.
 I have no doubt that with more intensive management I could have ensured against future such losses—by placing the waterer inside the shelter, or sprinkling the shelter’s top frequently to create evaporative cooling.
 (Yes, some growers actually do that.)
 My inclination instead was to turn 180 degrees to ponder a group of young New Hampshires, the same age as the Cornish Cross to the day, scooting about the pasture like little waterbugs, crossing their entire electronetted area when they needed a drink of water.
 My conclusion was that the problem was not so much the broiling sun, as my choice of breeds for putting chicken on the table.
 Since that day, I have never raised a batch of Cornish Cross.